 - Give up trying to be perfect.
 NOBODY is perfect and you are setting your expectations too high if you expect to be.

-- Give yourself a break and learn that it is ok to be average sometimes.
+- Be your own best friend and stop being so hard on yourself.
+Learn that it is ok to be average sometimes.
 Also, remember that mistakes require correction, not punishment!

-- Know your priorities – You are the author of your own diary.
+- Prioritize yourself! – You are the author of your own diary.
 If you diary is too busy, take steps to reduce it!
 It is up to you!

 - Take time to relax and breathe.
 Your body is like a car, if you run it without fuel it will break down.
 So stop regularly to relax and refuel.